-During 2015/16 the institution continued to invest significantly in new IT equipment with £3.5m being provided to support IT projects for hardware, software and expansion to the provision of the wifi network across the campuses.
-New equipment was purchased for the sports centre and also within faculties to support the student experience.
+During 2016/17 the institution continued to invest significantly in new IT equipment with £3.9m being provided to support IT projects for hardware and the provision of the wifi network across the campuses.
+New software developments included the introduction of an electronic attendance monitoring system and enhanced smartcards for students.
 These investments were financed from cash reserves.
-Work continued with projects that help to reduce carbon emissions, with funding to support this being sourced through loan finance from SALIX and from the Revolving Green Fund from HEFCE.
+Work continued with projects that help to reduce carbon emissions, with funding to support this being sourced through loan finance from SALIX.